Lockcd11/nWoD-Homestuck-Conversion/NewMechanics/Classes.md

 #### Mechanics
 Supportive information based upsides.
 Let your party know what the enemy is up to, or how best to deploy.
 Spymaster builds, divination builds, researcher builds.
+##### Starting Skill
+Witches start with a dot in a mental or social skill of their choice (but they do have to justify it within their element).
+(I would allow a physical skill with justification also)

 ### Maid
 > One who creates or creates through [Aspect] for others